 The map below shows the location of Town Square and just below are summaries of the nearest attractions, parks, beaches, golf clubs and cinemas.
 For a more in-depth look at the local attractions, and to see what's on in and around Town Square, visit our Things to Do guide.

-Town Square has many schools nearby including Fairgreen International School at 3.2 km and Ranches Primary School at 3.7 km.
+Town Square has many schools nearby including Fairgreen International School at 3.2 km and GEMS Metropole School Al Waha at 3.6 km.

 In terms of performance there are two schools nearby that have achieved either of two highest government inspection rating of 'Very Good' or 'Outstanding' including Ranches Primary School which has a rating of 'Very good' and Jebel Ali School which also has a rating of 'Very good'.